Letters & Science College of Letters & Science

 - Undergraduates in the College cannot receive degree credit for special study courses 299, 399, or 499.

 Students in the College of Letters & Science are subject to an additional limitation on the number of units that may be completed employing the Passed/Not Passed grading option.
 Graduating seniors and other students planning to undertake graduate or professional studies, should consult an advisor before electing for Passed/Not Passed grading in courses required for the major program.
 Excluding courses that are graded on a Passed/Not Passed (P/NP) basis only, the number of units graded P that may be accepted towards a degree in the College of Letters & Science is limited to not more than one fourth of the units completed in residence on the UC Davis campus.
 The Academic Senate limits the total number of courses graded P, including units earned in courses graded "P/NP only," to one third of the units completed on the UC Davis campus.
 This limitation applies to all UC Davis undergraduates, including Letters & Science students.

 Limitation on Credit for UC Davis Extension Courses

-- UC Davis Continuing and Professional Education courses with a designator of "X." Students may apply credit earned through lower division and upper division UC Davis Continuing and Professional Education "X" courses towards the 180-unit requirement only with written approval from Undergraduate Education and Advising in the Office of the Dean prior to registration.
+- UC Davis Continuing and Professional Education courses with a designator of "X." Students may apply credit earned through lower division and upper division UC Davis Continuing & Professional Education "X" courses towards the 180-unit requirement only with written approval from Undergraduate Education & Advising in the Office of the Dean prior to registration.
 The degree credit allowed for such courses is usually less than the unit value listed in the course description.
-Additional limitations on UC Davis Continuing and Professional Education "X" courses include:
+Additional limitations on UC Davis Continuing & Professional Education "X" courses include:

 - A maximum of 9 units may be offered for elective credit only, and